 PO Box 484,

-Our site is available to pet owners 24 hours a day, 7 days a week, with only occasional brief outages for maintenance.
-(Usually very late at night, seldom longer than a few minutes.)
+Our site is available to pet owners 24 hours a day, 7 days a week, with very rare and brief outages for maintenance.
 Certain registered organisations have received exclusive access to our 24/7 telephone service for emergencies, such as when a rescue organisation recovers a lost animal in distress while in an area without Internet access.
 Fido is not a search and rescue service, nor can we locate lost pets that have not yet been scanned by the finders, so our support services are limited to matters pertaining to chip registrations.

 To enable the return of lost pets, Fido shares some data as follows: